“Spring” at Moloughney’s

-But save room for the taste sensation that is the Poached Pears with Homemade Goat’s Curd Ice Cream, the old fashioned comfort of Baked Rice Pudding with jam, or the Salt Caramel Chocolate Tart that everyone’s raving about!
+But save room for the taste sensation that is the Poached Pears with Homemade Goat’s Curd Ice Cream, the old fashioned treat that is Baked Rice Pudding with jam, or the Salt Caramel Chocolate Tart that everyone’s raving about!

 We’re now serving Irish draught beers, O’Hara’s Stout & Red Ale as well as Peroni on draught upstairs at the bar, and you’re welcome to come and grab a bite with your pint, rather than a pint with your bite!